openstack/governance/reference/charter.rst

 "RollCall-Vote" in Gerrit).
 Decisions need more positive votes than negative votes (ties mean the motion is rejected), and a minimum of positive votes of at least one third of the total number of TC members (rounded up: in a 13-member committee that means a minimum of 5 approvers).
-After a motion receives sufficient votes to pass, it must stay open for further comments and voting for a minimum of 3 calendar days.

 Patches with motions should use the gerrit topic tag ``formal-vote``.